Junction and Breakwater Railroad: Remnants

 The line now has several owners and operators.
-Between Harrington and Georgetown it's owned and operated by Norfolk Southern as part of the Indian River Secondary.
+Between Harrington and Georgetown it is owned and operated by Norfolk Southern as part of the Indian River Secondary.
 The line between Georgetown and Lewes is owned the state of Delaware and the section of it from Georgetown to Harbeson is operated by the Delmarva Central Railroad as the Lewes Running Track.
 The rest of the line to Lewes and the line to Rehoboth have been abandoned.

 The historic Milford train station is still in use, but as office space.

 The abandoned right-of-way from Fischer Road on the east side of Harbeson to just west of Cape Henlopen State Park in Lewes was converted into the Lewes-Georgetown Trail and there are plans to extend it west to the end of the track in Harbeson.

 The Harbeson Railroad Station privy, built in 1870, was donated to the Lewes Historical Society and moved to their campus by 2022.

 Milford Railroad Station listed on the NRHP on January 7, 1983.

 The old Lewes-Rehoboth Canal bridge, and the date stone from the west abutment, are on permanent display along the Lewes-Georgetown Trail at American Legion Road in Lewes.
 The bridge was a hand-cranked swing bridge that was originally built in 1869 and modernized by PRR in 1916.
 The bridge was reconstructed in 1997.
 After DelDot decided it was unsafe in 2016, leading to the rail line east of the canal being shut down, it was removed on Feb.
 15, 2022 and the canal was restored over the next year.

 Some of the abandoned right-of-way from Lewes to Rehoboth Beach is used for the Junction and Breakwater Trail.

 The Rehoboth Beach Train Station which was built in the late 1800s currently serves as Rehoboth Beach-Dewey Beach Chamber of Commerce and Visitors Center.
 It was in service until the 1920s.
 After that it served as offices, small shops and a restaurant until it was sold in 1950.
 It was donated to the city and the Rehoboth Railroad Station Preservation Society and moved to its present location at 501 Rehoboth Avenue in 1987.